BreezewindX/eurovaalit/README.md

 ## Welcome to my "Eurovaalit" repository

-During my three-month stint as a Research Trainee in the Statistics and Research Unit at the City of Vantaa, I had the opportunity to outline and demonstrate how the results would look on a website.
-This website was intended to showcase the primary statistics and analysis of the European Parliament Elections that took place in May 2019.
+During my three-month tenure as a Research Trainee in the Statistics and Research Unit at the City of Vantaa, I had the opportunity to outline and demonstrate how the results would appear on a website.
+This website was created to showcase the primary statistics and analysis of the European Parliament Elections that took place in May 2019.

-My main responsibility was to analyze the data from these elections, and the results were primarily made available in PDF or paper format.
-The election data was imported from a government website.
-As my traineeship neared its end, I decided to explore how we could present this analysis in a more accessible format, specifically as a website.
-To achieve this, I utilized RStudio and RMarkdown for the coding work.
+My main responsibility involved analyzing the original election data, which was obtained from a government website.
+As my traineeship approached its conclusion, I decided to explore ways to present this analysis in a more accessible format, specifically as a website.
+To accomplish this, I utilized RStudio and RMarkdown for the coding work.

-The resulting website is primarily in Finnish and was designed to provide a user-friendly platform for accessing the election statistics and analysis.
-For the best experience, we recommend using the Microsoft Edge browser when viewing the site.
+It's worth noting that the resulting website, being a quick first draft, may not be as user-friendly as desired.
+It is primarily in Finnish and was designed with the aim of offering a preliminary platform for accessing the election statistics and analysis.
+For an optimal experience, please consider using the Microsoft Edge browser when viewing the site.

 Here is the [website link](https://breezewindx.github.io/eurovaalit/).